ArminJo/JK-BMSToPylontechCAN/README.md

 - Beep on alarm and connection timeouts with selectable timeout.
 - Serial.print() function is still available for monitoring and debugging.
 - SOC graph output for Arduino Serial Plotter at startup and Capacity Statistics page.
 Clear data on long press.
-- The voltage in the SOC graph is corrected by the automatic computed ESR to get a smoother voltage curve.
+- The voltage in the SOC graph is corrected by the automatically computed ESR to get a smoother voltage curve.

 **If the Aduino IDE complains about more than 100% of program storage space, burn the Uno Bootloader on your Nano, if not already done, and select the Uno as board.
 The Arduino Nano board definition has a [wrong "upload.maximum_size" value](https://github.com/arduino/ArduinoCore-avr/pull/546).**<br/>
 Enabling the macro `NO_SERIAL_INFO_PRINT` saves program space.